-LICENSE AGREEMENT openSUSE® 12.3
+LICENSE AGREEMENT openSUSE® Leap 15.3

-openSUSE 12.3 is a modular Linux operating system consisting of hundreds of software components.
+openSUSE Leap 15.3 is a modular Linux operating system consisting of hundreds of software components.
 The license agreement for each component is generally located in the component's source code.
 With the exception of certain files containing the “openSUSE” trademark discussed below, the license terms for the components permit you to copy and redistribute the component.
 With the potential exception of certain firmware files, the license terms for the components permit you to copy, modify, and redistribute the component, in both source code and binary code forms.
 This agreement does not limit your rights under, or grant you rights that supersede, the license terms of any particular component.

-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE OPENSUSE PROJECT (AND ITS LICENSORS, SUBSIDIARIES, AND EMPLOYEES) WILL NOT BE LIABLE TO YOU FOR ANY DAMAGES, INCLUDING DIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, LOST PROFITS, OR LOST SAVINGS ARISING OUT OF THE USE OR INABILITY TO USE OPENSUSE 12.3, EVEN IF THE OPENSUSE PROJECT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE OPENSUSE PROJECT (AND ITS LICENSORS, SUBSIDIARIES, AND EMPLOYEES) WILL NOT BE LIABLE TO YOU FOR ANY DAMAGES, INCLUDING DIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, LOST PROFITS, OR LOST SAVINGS ARISING OUT OF THE USE OR INABILITY TO USE OPENSUSE Leap 15.3, EVEN IF THE OPENSUSE PROJECT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 IN A JURISDICTION THAT LIMITS THE EXCLUSION OR LIMITATION OF DAMAGES, THE OPENSUSE PROJECT’S (AND ITS LICENSORS’, SUBSIDIARIES’, AND EMPLOYEES’) AGGREGATE LIABILITY IS LIMITED TO $50US, OR IF SUCH A LIMITATION IS NOT ALLOWED, IS LIMITED TO THE MAXIMUM EXTENT ALLOWED.

 If any provision of this agreement is held to be unenforceable, that will not affect the enforceability of the remaining provisions.
 This agreement will be governed by the laws of the State of Utah and of the US, without regard to any conflict of laws provisions, except that the United Nations Convention on the International Sale of Goods will not apply.
 This agreement sets forth the entire understanding and agreement between you and The openSUSE Project regarding its subject matter and may be amended only in a writing signed by both parties.
 No waiver of any right under this agreement will be effective unless in writing, signed by a duly authorized representative of the party to be bound.
 No waiver of any past or present right arising from any breach or failure to perform will be deemed to be a waiver of any future right arising under this agreement.
-Use, duplication, or disclosure by the U.S. Government is subject to the restrictions in FAR 52.227-14 (June 1987) Alternate III (June 1987), FAR 52.227-19 (June 1987), or DFARS 252.227-7013(b)(3) (November 1995), or applicable successor clauses.
+Use, duplication, or disclosure by the U.S. Government is subject to the restrictions in FAR 52.227-14 (Dec 2007) Alternate III (Dec 2007), FAR 52.227-19 (Dec 2007), or DFARS 252.227-7013(b)(3) (Nov 1995), or applicable successor clauses.